 Step 7: Bathe Your Cat

 This last step is optional and not generally required, especially since cats seldom need baths.
 However, it’s still good to bathe your cat if they have become very dirty or messy.
-This is also recommended for cats who are experiencing skin problems and need a medicated bath.
+A bath is also good for cats who have skin problems and need a medicated bath as part of the treatment.

 Since bathing can be stressful for cats, this step is usually done last after all the other procedures.
 To wash your cat, start by gathering the necessities: a cat-specific shampoo, a handheld sprayer, a non-slip mat, and some towels.
 If you don’t have a sprayer, then use a cup.